gnolang/blog/posts/2025-05-xx_crossing_manfred/README.md

 While basic interrealm calls provide access to another realm's functions and data (read-only), the optional `cross` keyword and `crossing()` function modifier introduce control over the execution *context*.

-*   **Calling without `cross` (Non-crossing call):** When you call a function in another realm *without* using `cross`, you are essentially executing that remote code within your *current* realm's context and memory space (though direct modification of the remote realm's state is restricted).
+*   **Calling without `cross` (Non-crossing call):** When you call a function in another realm *without* using `cross`, you are essentially executing that remote code within your *current* realm's context and memory space.
+Direct modification of the remote realm's state is restricted.
 Think of it like borrowing a library from another service but running it locally.
+Trying to modify memory of another realm without `cross` is forbidden and will result in a panic.
+For example, if Realm A calls a function in Realm B that attempts `realmB.someState = "new value"`, this operation will fail if not done within a `crossing()` call.

     ```ascii
      Non-crossing Call (Realm A calls Realm B's function):